 Dirt Devil Dynamite Plus

 The Dirt Devil Dynamite does a decent job for its price, and it stores quite compactly because of its retractable handle.
-It is a bit loud compared to others, but not by much.

 Black & Decker AirSwivel

 With its light weight and swiveling head, the Black & Decker AirSwivel is easy to clean with anywhere in the house.

 Suction is arguably the most important feature in any vacuum cleaner, regardless of price range.
 The Hoover Tempo demonstrated impressive suction on all our tests.